Substack: History

 Substack was founded in 2017 by Chris Best, the co-founder of Kik Messenger; Jairaj Sethi, a head of platform and principal developer at Kik Messenger; and Hamish McKenzie, a former PandoDaily tech reporter.
 Best and McKenzie have said Ben Thompson's Stratechery, a subscription-based tech and media newsletter, was a major inspiration for their platform.
 Best acts as CEO of the company.

 In 2019, Substack added support for podcasts and discussion threads among newsletter subscribers.

 By November 2021, the platform said it had more than 500,000 paying subscribers, representing over one million subscriptions.

 In January 2022, Substack announced that it would begin private beta testing of video functionality on its platform.
 In November, it launched Substack Chat, where content creators could create private group chats with subscribers.
 The same year, the company launched the Substack Reader app for iOS, followed by an Android version six months later.

 In April 2023, Elon Musk spoke with Substack's leadership about purchasing the platform, but his offer was rejected.
 The same month, Substack implemented a Notes feature, which allows users to publish and repost short-form content.
 This microblogging feature has been compared to Twitter, and many outlets considered it a response to changes at Twitter under Musk's ownership.
 Musk criticized Substack Notes, and Twitter began censoring links to Substack.

 In November 2023, Substack introduced new video creating and editing tools, and content creators started launching original shows on the platform.

 In April 2024, Substack partnered with Spotify to enable podcasters to distribute episodes on both platforms and added new editing features for podcasts.
 In June 2024, Substack announced a year-long development initiative for TikTok creators called Creator Studio, and added five-minute video capabilities to the chat function.
 Video was also added to Notes.

-By November 2024, Substack had 4 million paid subscriptions.
+By November 2024, Substack had four million paid subscriptions.

 Substack added livestreaming options for creators in September 2024.
 Following this and the January 2025 restrictions on TikTok in the United States, Substack announced the ability to post and monetize videos directly through the Substack app in February 2025.
-In March 2025, Substack announced that it had 5 million paid subscriptions.
+In March 2025, Substack announced that it had five million paid subscriptions.
 In June, independent journalist Eric Newcomer reported that Substack was in talks to raise a new funding round.
 The New York Times later reported that Substack had raised $100 million, valuing the company at $1.1 billion.
+The investors in this round were Andreessen Horowitz, BOND, The Chernin Group, Skims, and Klutch Sports Group.
+In July 2025, The New York Times reported that Substack was investing heavily in social-network features and planned to expand advertising.

+In January 2026, the company announced Substack TV, a standalone app for Apple TV and Google TV that will support videos and livestreams.
+According to TheWrap, the beta app allows Substack subscribers to watch creators' video posts and livestreams.
+The app can be used by both free and paid Substack subscribers, with access to content based on subscription tiers.